 After spending two relatively hectic days in Hanoi, we were all set to relax and unwind on a cruise on Ha Long Bay.

 As a fan of the TV show Cosmos, I was extremely fascinated by the formation of limestone pillars in Ha Long Bay.
 A UNESCO World Heritage site, Ha Long Bay consists of over 1,600 islands and islets that form a perfect example of a mature karst landscape.
-The limestone pillars of these islands and islets have taken over a million years to and form and display features of sea corrosion such as caves (both under water and on the islands) and arches.
+The limestone pillars of these islands and islets have taken over a million years to form and display features of sea corrosion such as caves (both underwater and on the islands) and arches.
 Another amazing feature is the existence of lakes and lagoons within some of the limestone islands.
 Altogether, these karst landscapes create a spectacular and scenic journey through Ha Long Bay.

 Hanoi to Ha Long Bay

 The drive from Hanoi to Ha Long Bay was quite smooth.
 The 190 km journey took us just over 3 hours to complete and was fairly comfortable in the shuttle bus provided by Signature Cruise.
-Once we reached the Ha Long Bay pier, where all the various cruise ships depart from, the check-in process was fairly straightforward.
+Once we reached the Ha Long Bay pier, where all the various cruise ships depart, the check-in process was fairly straightforward.
 The 30 mins that we had to wait to get onto our cruise vessel couldn’t end sooner.